frock81/skel-vagrant-multiple-machine-dev-env/README.md

     $ ansible-vault create --encrypt-vault-id=sudo group_vars/all/secret-local.yml

 The file _secret-local.yml_, **should not** be put in version controle, but if it is by mistake, at least it is encrypted and your peers from the project won't have the password (different from _vault_pass_insecure_ and probably _.vault_pass_prod_).

+After setting-up secrets make sure to uncomment the directive `vault_identity_list` and remove the current directive without the `sudo` and `prod` vaults.

 ## Running